 - Pass a final assessment by the regulator

-For a Coxswin NC1 Certificate thirty (30) days sea service on commercial vessels with a completed task book or two hundred and forty (240) days without a task book on commercial and/or recreational vessels is required.
+For a Coxswin (Grade I NC) Certificate thirty (30) days sea service on commercial vessels with a completed task book or two hundred and forty (240) days without a task book on commercial and/or recreational vessels is required.
 Sea Service can be recorded on AMSA Form 771.
 Please contact us if you require a copy.

 If you are interested in obtaining a Coxswain Certificate then we believe there has never been a better opportunity and these are certainly exciting times for the maritime industry as a whole.
 Please call our Senior Trainer on P:0434 803 687 if you have any questions about sea service requirements.

-When training has been successfully completed candidates are issued with a Nationally Recognised 'Certificate 11 in Maritime Operations' (Coxswain) MAR13.
+When training has been successfully completed candidates are issued with a Nationally Recognised 'Coxswain Grade I or II' NC certificate.